rasundsbak/zoterokurs/episodes/01-preparation-installation.md

 exercises: 2
 ---
 **Desktop and Zotero Connector**
 Visit Zotero.org and download the relevant Zotero desktop version and connector for your PC, Mac or Linux machine.
+We are also going to use Zutillo and SA Accelerator in order to get som overview over our field of research

+**Academic preparation**
+In this course we have an academic problem that is used for learning the method:
+"Today, many people in the world live with water scarcity.
+How is this problem solved in varouis regions, and what has the scientific community suggested in previous research?"

+However, feel free to use your own academic problem in episode 2.
+You must be able to easily find at least 500 references treating the chosen subject.
+We do this in order to get an overview over the literature on the chosen subject.

 **Check the functionality**
 After the installation.
 Check your usual text editor.
 For Word users: Do you see the tab for Zotero functionality somewhere to the right?
 If not, see below.
 Zotero supports the text editors Google Docs, Microsoft Word and Libre Office.